fgimian/macbuild-ansible/README.md

     - **VMware Fusion**: Difficult due to the fact I want a custom keyboard profile for Windows machines
-    - **Yummy FTP**: I haven't yet decided if I'm going to use this long-term

 ## Out of Scope ##